crestenstclair/crestendotpizza/src/pages/blog/2019-02-05-january-2019-book-reviews.md

 All the Answers is the story of Michael Kupperman's father, the once famous quiz kid Joel Kupperman.

 I thought this book was honest and beautiful.
 Kupperman does an excellent job of capturing Joel Kupperman's neuroses.
-By the end of the book, I felt as if I understood where Joel was coming from, and he acts the way he does.
+By the end of the book, I felt as if I understood where Joel was coming from, and why he acts the way he does.

 I also found the information about jingoist war-time propaganda fun.